d4nm0/KalifastExtensionVSCODE/README.md

-# Votre Extension
+# KalifastGit

-Ceci est une extension pour Visual Studio Code qui fournit des fonctionnalités supplémentaires.
+KalifastGit is a Visual Studio Code extension that connects to your Kalifast project to check that your code has been modified on the right branch.

 ## Installation